awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselineassociation.md

 `Key=tag-key,Values=tag-value1,tag-value2,tag-value3`

 The `BaselineTags` value is used by Patch Manager to ensure that a set of instances that are patched in a single operation all have the exact same set of approved patches\.
 When the patching operation runs, Patch Manager checks to see if a patch baseline for the operating system type is tagged with the same key\-value pair you specify for `BaselineTags`\.
 If there is a match, this custom patch baseline is used\.
 If there is not a match, a patch baseline is identified according to any patch group specified for the patching operating\.
-If there is none, the AWS predefined patch baseline for that operating system is used\.
+If there is none, the AWS managed predefined patch baseline for that operating system is used\.

 **Note**
 You do not need to tag your instances with this key\-value pair\.